KatalystDigital/shieldsign-core/branding/legal/privacy.md

 # Privacy Policy

-**ShieldDocs Sign - E-Signature Platform**
+**ShieldSign - E-Signature Platform**

 Last updated: December 2025

 ## 1. Introduction

-ShieldDocs ("we", "our", or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use ShieldDocs Sign.
+ShieldSign ("we", "our", or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use ShieldSign.

 ## 2. Information We Collect